 It is bordered by the Sapphire and the Bitterroot Mountains, resting on the Pacific Ocean side of the Continental Divide.
 With a diverse population, the food scene is a blend of multiple cuisines, including Latin American cooking and strictly Western dining.
-It is a well-known tourist spot popular for fishing with the Bitterroot Fly Company.
-Tourists can also take a tour of the Daly Mansion, a famous monument in the Bitterroot Valley since 1889.

 The Daly House isn’t the only place where you can enjoy a guided tour, you can also spend a day on a trek through the Lee Metcalf National Wildlife Refuge.
 A guided nature walk through this national park offers options for bird watching, plus you can easily spot the various species living in the wilderness.